zopefoundation/zc.relation/src/zc/relation/README.rst

-The zc.relation package currently includes two kinds of search indexes, one for indexing transitive membership searches in a hierarchy and one for intransitive searches explored in tokens.txt in this package, which can optimize frequent searches on complex queries or can effectively change the meaning of an intransitive search.
+The zc.relation package currently includes two kinds of search indexes, one for indexing transitive membership searches in a hierarchy and one for intransitive searches explored in tokens.rst in this package, which can optimize frequent searches on complex queries or can effectively change the meaning of an intransitive search.
 Other search index implementations and approaches may be added in the future.